saitarun135/User_Management_system/README.md

 ## About UserManagement

-It's a demo application for managing employees in an organization.
+It's a demo application for managing employees in an organization from this we can check from how many years employee has served in the particular organization.
 ## Technology Stack
-Laravel
-Blade
-Mysql
+Laravel:- 8.7s

+php:- 7.4

+Mysql:- 8.0

-## Pattern
+## Pattern & Architecture
 Repository pattern

+MVC